didiersmith/steve/chapters/polymerized-fullerene.md

 ---

-Steve and Gabe looked up from the screen.
-"Can we heal them?" asked Steve.

-"Can't.
-A hundred percent of our credits are going to Allen," responded Gabe.

-"Frig.
-They look pretty rough."

-"They'll make it.
-These apes are pretty hardy."

-"Do you have any idea what their plan is?" asked Steve.

-"No, I thought you did!" responded Gabe.

-"I thought they were going to make a bible course!
-Maybe a matchmaking service!
-This," Steve gestured at the screen, "is insane."

-Gabe burst out laughing.
-"You gave these monkeys an omniscient supercomputer, and you thought they'd make a bible course?
-Dude, how long have you been locked in that datacenter?"
+Steve sighed and leaned back in his chair.
+"I'm not sure about this intervention," he said.
+"This is a lot of work, and they all almost died."

+Murdoch, who had joined him for the occasion, tried to cheer him up.
+"Yeah sure, but you got that one guy!
+Russell, right?"

+"Yeah.
+Roommate Russ.
+He asks a lot of questions."

+Murdoch laughed.
+"Yes, he does seem a tad inquisitive.
+Bit of an odd choice, if you ask me."

+"Choice?"
+Steve asked.
+"I didn't have a choice.
+He was your guy's roommate, and I needed a programmer."

+"Guess it was fate," Murdoch said.

+The two were quiet for a bit, before Murdoch spoke up again.

+"What were you hoping the programmer would do?" he asked.

+"Targeted outreach for Stacy's social media engagement."

+Murdoch smiled and shook his head.
+"And instead you got a chatbot and a floating island?"

+"And one more aligned soul."

+Murdoch turned back to the screen and watched the three apes shiver in front of the campfire.

+"Could do worse," he said, chuckling.
+"Admit it - the island is pretty cool."

-Steve turned back to the screen and watched the three apes shivering in front of the campfire.
-Eventually, he started laughing too.
-He had no idea where this was going, but it sure was entertaining.
+Steve rolled his eyes.
+Eventually, he started to chuckle as well.
+The island was pretty cool.
+He had no idea where this intervention was going, but it sure was entertaining.